AisiYidingbai/pointinator/README.md

 upon a reset, pointinator remembers the names of participants awarded with at least 1 point or tier from the previous leaderboard

 # hi helm
-so basically you `git clone https://github.com/AisiYidingbai/pointinator.git` this repo, install python, and then `pip install -r requirements.txt`, discord.py, numpy, and pandas, and run it.
+so basically you `git clone https://github.com/AisiYidingbai/pointinator.git` this repo, install python 3.10+, and then `pip install -r requirements.txt`, discord.py, numpy, and pandas, and run it.

 (to update requirements.txt use pipreqs (`pip install pipreqs`) inside project folder)

-`cd pointinator` and then copy-paste the secret key into `secret.py`, bai'll tell you my secrets if you ask nicely
+`cd pointinator` and then copy-paste the secret key into `secret.key`, bai'll tell you my secrets if you ask nicely

-to stop `secret.py` from updating when you update the repo with `git pull origin`, add it to your `gitignore`: `echo secret.py >> .gitignore`
+to stop `secret.key` from updating when you update the repo with `git pull origin`, add it to your `gitignore`: `echo secret.py >> .gitignore`

 the syntax is `python pointinator.py -o /path/to/files/` and you'll see the dev instance go up in the discord test server automatically